TwinkieTweaks/Twinkie/README.md

 # Twinkie
 Twinkie is a QOL modification for TrackMania Forever, currently featuring only 1 module (Dashboard)

+# Special thanks
+To [GreffMASTER](https://github.com/GreffMASTER) and [brokenphilip](https://github.com/brokenphilip) for helping me during development. brokenphilip has his own [tool for TMUF](https://github.com/BulbToys/TMUF) and GreffMASTER [as well (for TM1.0)](https://github.com/GreffMASTER/TMStuff) if you're interested in more cool mods for old TM games.

 # TODO (from most viable to least)
 - Port some openplanet plugins
 - Add saving settings as .ini file